User name:

 Resigning

 Resigning from a game with more than one other player remaining is terribly rude and will result in a loss of 2 points from your score, but if you know you will be unable to complete the game or sign in to take your next turn, then it's a more graceful way of ending the game than simply dropping out.
-There is no penalty for resigning if there is only one other player remaining.
+If there is only one other player remaining, you will lose only a single point for resigning.

 Scoring